- Tropical Bog Plant

 - Increases Natural Filtration

 The Spider Lily plant is a great US native that was only discovered in 1951, and calls the ditches and swamps from East Texas across to Alabama "home."
 The 20" tall flower stalks emerge in mid-spring, topped with a cluster of 4-7 fragrant, white flowers, highlighted by bright yellow throats.
 Spider Lily is a very easy-to-grow garden plant in slightly moist soils, and can easily be wintered over as a house plant.
 Sold in bundles of 2.

-Here are the replacement parts for Spider Lily - Tropical Bog.
+Here are the replacement parts for Spider Lily, Bundle of 2.

 ||Full Sun to Partial Shade

 Mail Order: What To Expect

-Plant directly into pond and water garden planting shelves or you fill individual planting containers loosely with CrystalClear® Thrive™ Aquatic Plant Fertilizer or aquatic planting media, placing the appropriate fertilizer tablets into the bottom half of the planting media and covering them over, then filling planting media 2/3 to the top.
+Plant directly into pond and water garden planting shelves or you can fill individual planting containers loosely with CrystalClear® Thrive™ Aquatic Plant Fertilizer or aquatic planting media, placing the appropriate fertilizer tablets into the bottom half of the planting media and covering them over, then filling planting media 2/3 to the top.
 Place the plant in the center of the pot with the roots spread out over the planting media, and then continuing to cover the roots with planting media.
 The crown of the plant, which is the connection between the roots and stems, can usually be about 1" below the surface of the planting media for best results.
 Avoid using bagged potting mix and other lightweight soils because they will float and continually cloud pond water.